 The current community hall, Copt Hall was originally thought to be beyond economical repair.
 A range of locations for a new hall was considered and we know that the preference is near Highgate.
 However, in January 2019 Hawkhurst Parish Council decided the King George V Playing Field was the only available location.

 In early 2020 the project was highlighted at various village events: Village Fete, Farmers Market and U3A Picnic.
 A public meeting was also held in 2015, minutes of which can be found here.

 Hawkhurst Community Trust 2018, an independent charity, was planning to oversee the day-to-day operation of the centre.
 Hawkhurst Community Trust 2018

 We planned to break the project into stages.

 - Over flow car park (2023-24);

 - Building tender (2024-25);

 - Building construction (2025-27).

-Between 2019 and 2022 a working group and then a committee managed the project.
-Given the importance of the project the Council decided that the Full Council would be the appropriate place to consider future decisions.
+Between 2019 and 2022 a working group and then a committee managed the project, now it is the Full Council.
 This link is to the old committee agenda and minutes.